 - a) Outside research is NOT required.
 It is entirely optional.
 Generally, time is much, much better spent on understanding and refining the arguments presented than on doing outside research.
-Read Hobby Lobby (referenced in the case) as you need to.
 Suppress, if you can, the desire to find the "gotcha" or killer authority, statistic, or quotation.
-There's plenty of "ammunition" for the arguments in the two opinions you have. - b) The problem is a variation off of East Texas Baptist Univ. and Houston Baptist Univ. v.
-Burwell and also the Little Sisters of the Poor decision(s).
-They are likely to be heard sometime in the 2015-16 Term by the Supreme Court.
+There's plenty of "ammunition" for the arguments in the two opinions you have. - b) The problem is a variation off of Trinity Lutheran Church v.
+Pauley, likely to be heard sometime in the 2016-17 Term by the Supreme Court.
+NOTE: there are significant factual differences between Trinity and this case.
+Do NOT use Trinity as authority in your argument simply because it's not worth being derailed into exploring how this case is different than that one.